MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/preview-data.md

 ## Preview a destination

-To preview the destination data of an eventhouse, Lakehouse, Derived stream or Fabric activator in the eventstream:
+To preview the destination data of an eventhouse, lakehouse, derived stream or Fabric activator in the eventstream:

 1. In the main editor canvas, select one of the destination nodes in your eventstream.